Knowing what causes depression helps us uncover how to best treat it.

 “This review suggests that the huge research effort based on the serotonin hypothesis has not produced convincing evidence of a biochemical basis to depression.
 This is consistent with research on many other biological markers.
 We suggest it is time to acknowledge that the serotonin theory of depression is not empirically substantiated.” – Moncrieff, J., Cooper, R.E., Stockmann, T. et al. The serotonin theory of depression: a systematic umbrella review of the evidence.
 Molecular Psychiatry (2022).

 “So, the theory holds, the real value of these medications may be in generating new neurons (a process called neurogenesis), strengthening nerve cell connections, and improving the exchange of information between nerve circuits.” – Harvard Health Publishing, What Causes Depression.

-Well here is an exciting fact: you can do this all on your own with meditation.
-Not only does meditation help you create new neurons, it also creates new neural pathways, connecting both the left and right sides of your brain.
+Well, here is an exciting fact: you can do this all on your own with meditation.
+Not only does meditation help you create new neurons, but it also creates new neural pathways, connecting both the left and right sides of your brain.